dynamsoft-docs/barcode-reader-docs-mobile/programming/android/api-reference/localized-barcode-element.md

 ### getPossibleFormatsString

-Get all possible formats of the localized barcode in one string splited by ",".
+Returns the possible format(s) of the localized barcode as a string, with each format split by a comma (",").
+Since the barcode has not been decoded yet, the exact format is not yet determined.

 ```java
 String getPossibleFormatsString();